Corylus colurna: Description

-It is a large species of hazel, reaching 25 m tall, with a stout trunk up to 1.5 m in diameter; the crown is slender and conical in young trees, becoming broader with age.
+It is a large species of hazel, reaching 25 m tall, exceptionally to 33 m tall, with a stout trunk up to 1 m in diameter, rarely to 1.6 m.
+The crown is slender and conical in young trees, becoming broader and irregular with age.
 The bark is pale grey-buff, with a thick, corky texture.

-The leaves are deciduous, rounded, 6–15 cm long and 5–13 cm across, softly hairy on both surfaces, and with a coarsely double-serrate to shallowly lobed margin.
-The main limbs are quite small in diameter in relationship to the straight trunk, and arise at almost a 90-degree angle.
-Making the tree quite durable to urban conditions and helps maintain a symmetrical crown which landscape architects love so much.
+On young trees, the main limbs are quite small in diameter in relationship to the straight trunk, and arise at almost a 90-degree angle.
+This makes the tree suitable for urban conditions and helps maintain a symmetrical crown which is popular with landscape architects.